KO-SNHU/KO-SNHU.github.io/InventoryAndroidApp/EnhancedInventoryApp/README.md

 *	Updated comments to be more readable and maintainable.

 # Running the Code!
-I ran this code in Android Studio using a standard Android Phone Emulator to test the app.
+I ran this code in Android Studio with a standard Smartphone Emulator to test the app.